When you’re in pain what do you reach for, Tylenol or Advil?

 PMS as in Pre-menstrual Syndrome- definitely ibuprofen for this, it is a stronger anti-inflammatory and it will relieve the pain much faster.
 Just FYI, a combination of B complex and magnesium may help mood swings, water retention, tearfulness and cramps.

 Do you take blood thinners (warfarin) or any other type of anticoagulant medication?
-You’re better off with acetaminophen in this case since ibuprofen can further thin the blood.
-Heart disease or hypertension?
-Your better off with acetaminophen.
+You’re better off with acetaminophen in this case since ibuprofen appears to further thin the blood (slightly).
+It’s not a bad side effect, it’s just that the combination of blood thinning agents will be additive, and could pose a problem so don’t do it.
+What about heart disease or hypertension?
+You’re probably better off with acetaminophen if you have a fever, or lower dosages of the ibuprofen like 200mg (ie NOT the prescription doses of 600 or 800mg/dose).